 Three of the most common CBD questions

-CBD has gone from strength-to-strength in the past two years, and it’s fast becoming present everywhere.
+CBD has gone from strength-to-strength in recent years, and it’s fast becoming present everywhere.
 A recent study found that there are 1.3 million active users in the UK, with a further 6 million saying they’d tried it at least once in the past year.
 Since it’s such a rapidly expanding market, inevitably there are lots of questions surrounding the sector.

 As one of the UK’s CBD market leaders, we’ve had hundreds of users asking us a massive number of different questions.
 That’s why we’ve decided to compile some of our most frequently asked questions into one easy-to-digest piece.
 If you’ve got any of your own queries, why not reach out to us at our contact page.